 If you grew up playing Candy Land and Chutes and Ladders, here’s some good news — these two board games are still popular among the toddler and preschool set.
 Besides the obvious benefits of playing board games together — fun family time, cognitive development and stress reduction — the laughter these games produce is like music for your ears.
 If you’re looking for a few new games to add to those old classics in the closet, may we suggest these fun options?

 Card games have been around since the 15th century, but don’t let their age deter you.
 A deck of cards can provide hours of entertainment in the right hands, not to mention a host of physical and social benefits for adults and children.
 Chances are, you have a few of your own favorites.
 Here are a few of ours.

 If you prefer old school games like Rummy and Go Fish, consider taking your card playing to an “astronomical” level by using Night Sky Playing Cards.

 Today’s kids are exposed to more environmental noise than their parents or grandparents, due in part to the electronic gadgets they play with and elevated levels of industrial and recreational noise.
 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), more than 16 percent of teens ages 12 to 19 say they have some hearing loss that may have been caused by exposure to loud noise.

 What’s the good news?
 Noise-induced hearing loss is easily preventable.
-Some of the gifts on Healthy Hearing’s Quiet Toy List may sound familiar while others are new versions of old favorites, and they benefit more than just your hearing health.
+Some of the gifts on our list may sound familiar while others are new versions of old favorites, and they benefit more than just your hearing health.
 Our increasingly noisy world is ours alone to quiet, beginning with the gifts we give our families during the holidays.